skip to main content

 Zoopla data shapes housing policy

-Analysis of smart data from Zoopla informs research on the social impact of housing
+Analysis of smart data informs research on housing and homelessness

 The Homelessness Monitor